Entertainment at Your Wedding

 Booking a close-up magician – one who performs in front of individuals, rather than from a stage – for a wedding reception can have real benefits: as well as acting as the perfect ice-breaker, the magician will keep guests entertained during that awkward period while the wedding photographs are being taken.
 The magician will normally meet and greet guests during the drinks reception, performing while moving from group to group, and then from table to table during the meal (between courses).
 The tricks can provide a good talking point and help to relax guests, especially if they are sitting with people they haven’t met before.

-Magician Mandy Davis warns couples to think very carefully about what they expect from a magician.
-She says people often expect close-up magicians to entertain children, but she suggests that hiring a separate children’s entertainer is preferable if that’s what you require.
-‘So often we get guests coming up to us and telling us the children are “out of control”, as if we are nursemaids.
-That’s not why we are there – unless you book us solely to entertain children.’
+Think very carefully about what you expect from a magician.
+People often expect close-up magicians to entertain children, but hiring a separate children’s entertainer is preferable if that’s what you require.

 • Magical entertainment is better at the earlier part of the event to break down any awkwardness and before any loud music starts.